wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_eth_signTransaction.md

 ---
-title: avax:eth_signTransaction \[WebSocket\] {disallowed}
+title: avax:eth_signTransaction  {disallowed} - Avalanche
-description: Creates new message call transaction or a contract creation, if the datafield contains code.
+description: Example code for the avax:eth_signTransaction  {disallowed} ws method. Сomplete guide on how to use avax:eth_signTransaction  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters